m50d/m50d.github.com/_posts/2018-12-23-the-next-generation.md

 ---
 ![](/changed.jpg)

 Last episode was a welcome attack not just on war but on the causes of war - in particular, on the overconfidence of an older generation that thinks it knows what's best for the world.
-Gundam made a passionate case against
+Gundam made a passionate case not just against fighting but against militarism;